-When you use the online contact form Julie may collect, use and store the following types of personal data:
+When you use the online contact form we may collect, use and store the following types of personal data:

 Information relevant to your referral

-Other information you choose to send to Julie
+Other information you choose to send to us

-What Julie will do with the information you provide via the contact form
+What we do with the information you provide via the contact form

 To contact you and assess your needs